The Mechanics of

 were

-do not use proper subject-verb agreement when speaking because of your dialect,
+use proper subject-verb agreement when speaking because of your dialect, you

-you should use them when writing, unless you are writing dialogue in a dialect
+should use them when writing, unless you are writing dialogue in a dialect that

 meanings.
 They’re just another lovely